Oh hello :) Today I am going to drop some very important knowledge on you.

 Brace yourself, it is a doozy.
 But it is the single most important distinction you need to learn if you want to change your life and your health.

-Lasting weightloss and overall health, no matter who you are or how old you are, is about consistency not intensity.
+Overall health and a balanced relationship with food, no matter who you are or how old you are, is about consistency not intensity.

 Dieting is a temporary way of eating that we enter into with intensity and a grandiose sense of will power.
 I will eat this way for 30 days, slim down and shortcut my way to the body of my dreams.